How to make money on TikTok in 2026

 Earning on TikTok doesn’t stop with the app itself.
 Once you’ve built a following, there are plenty of outside ways to make money on TikTok.

-Once your TikTok videos start pulling in steady views, brands might show up in your DMs.
+Once your TikTok videos start pulling in steady views, brands might show up in your DMs with sponsorship opportunities and brand deals.
 Most deals are simple – they pay you to use or mention their product in a post.
 Sometimes it’s a one-off, sometimes a longer collab.
-You can also find offers inside the TikTok Creator Marketplace.
+You can also find offers inside the TikTok Creator Marketplace, where brands look for creators.

 Typical payout ranges: